In a Nutshell: The race is not always to the swift or the battle to the strong. – Ecclesiastes 9:11

 Harvick held his ground behind them in fourth.
-Bowyer moved up three spots to sixth, and is one position behind Gordon, who advanced a spot to fifth.
+Bowyer moved up three spots to sixth and is one position behind Gordon, who advanced a spot to fifth.

 Further back, Burton fell two spots to seventh.
-Edwards was the big winner in Saturday night’s point lotto: he sprang forward six positions and into the top 12 in eighth.
+Edwards was the big winner in Saturday night’s points lotto: he sprang forward six positions and into the top 12 in eighth.
 Stewart fell a spot to ninth, while his highness Earnhardt Jr. rounds out your top 10.

 Logano jumped forward two spots to 11th, while Kyle Busch moved forward four spots in the points and into the top 12.
-Martin’s late race rally propelled him forward four spots to 13th, just 11 points behind Busch for a Chase spot.
+Martin’s late-race rally propelled him forward four spots to 13th, just 11 points behind Busch for a Chase spot.
 That’s workable.

-On the down side, Kurt Busch’s early race wreck cost him big in the points.
+On the down side, Kurt Busch’s early-race wreck cost him big in the points.
 He fell outside the top 12, down eight spots from sixth to 14th.
 Early-season Cinderella Paul Menard also fell sharply, down four spots from 11th to 15th.